World Cup Betting and Event Guide - Qatar 2022 - 21st November to 18th December

 Previous wins: 1

-Chances for 2018: There have been much better teams than the one that Gareth Southgate will be in charge of in Russia this summer.
+Chances for 2022: There have been much better teams than the one that Gareth Southgate will be in charge of in Qatar.
 This ‘Golden Generation’ featuring the likes of Steven Gerrard, David Beckham and Michael Owen should’ve done much better than they did.
 Yet this isn’t a squad without talent.
 Harry Kane is one of the most natural finishers since Alan Shearer, with Jamie Vardy also challenging him for the striker’s berth.
 The problems are undoubtedly elsewhere in the team, with a mediocre set of goalkeepers and a midfield that is young rather than talented.
-Reaching the Quarter-Finals would be a decent enough achievement for a mediocre team.
+Reaching the Semi-Finals again would be a decent enough achievement for a mediocre team.

 Brief History: France’s history is closely but coincidentally linked to FIFA’s, with both the national team and the international organisation being formed in 1904.
 The first game that they played was a 3-3 draw with Belgium, played out in Brussels.
 In 1905 France played their first home match, which was a 1-0 win over Switzerland at the Parc des Princes.
 Only five-hundred people turned up to watch the match, with the French struggling to earn themselves an identity on the international stage.
 That might have something to do with the French sport federation of the time, the Union des Sociétés Françaises de Sports Athlétiques, having a disagreement with FIFA.
 It led to the formation of the French Interfederal Committee, which later became the French Football Federation.
 The USFA merged with the FFF in 1921, resulting in a more unified approach to France’s football.